 Fair value of assets is important when businesses apply fair value accounting.
 It is also important in the determination of true net worth of a business for which fair value of assets would be relevant.

 The main difference between book value and fair value of assets have been detailed below:

-The book value of an asset is the amount at which it has been originally recorded in the books of accounts at the time of recording of the related transaction.
+- The book value of an asset is the amount at which it has been recorded when the related transaction was accounted for.

-The fair value of an asset is the monetary amount that the asset can be reasonably expected to fetch in the open market at the prevalent prices.
+- The fair value of an asset is the monetary value that the asset expects to get when sold in the open market.

 2. Method of determination

 - There is primarily one method of determining book value of assets – identification of historical cost with reference to balance sheet values.